Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Describe generally distributed algorithms for synchronization and concurrency, coordination, transactions and replication;
+• Describe distributed algorithms for synchronization, concurrency, coordination, transactions, and replication.

-• Exemplify practical issues that need to be considered when designing, implementing, and debugging distributed systems;
+• Exemplify practical issues in designing, implementing, and debugging distributed systems.

-• Compare replication schemes with respect to performance, availability and consistency concerns; and
+• Compare replication schemes with respect to performance, availability, and consistency concerns.

 • Design, implement, and debug distributed systems.